 1. All Intellectual Property Rights in or arising out of or in connection with the Services shall be owned by Westminster Insight.

-2. The Client acknowledges that, in respect of any third party Intellectual Property Rights, the Client's use of any such Intellectual Property Rights is conditional on Westminster Insight obtaining a written licence from the relevant licensor on such terms as will entitle Westminster Insight to license such rights to the Client.
+2. The Client acknowledges that, in respect of any third party Intellectual Property Rights, the Client’s use of any such Intellectual Property Rights is conditional upon Westminster Insight obtaining a written licence from the relevant licensor on such terms as will entitle Westminster Insight to license such rights to the Client.

 4. All Westminster Insight Materials are the exclusive property of the Westminster Insight.

 The Client (Receiving Party) shall keep in strict confidence all technical or commercial know-how, specifications, inventions, processes or initiatives which are of a confidential nature and have been disclosed to the Receiving Party by Westminster Insight (Disclosing Party), its employees, agents or subcontractors, and any other confidential information concerning the Disclosing Party’s business or its products or its services which the Receiving Party may obtain.
 The Receiving Party shall restrict disclosure of such confidential information to such of its employees, agents or subcontractors as need to know it for the purpose of discharging the Receiving Party’s obligations under the Contract, and shall ensure that such employees, agents or subcontractors are subject to obligations of confidentiality corresponding to those which bind the Receiving Party.
 This clause 7 shall survive termination of the Contract.

 1. Nothing in these Conditions shall limit or exclude the Westminster Insight’s liability for:

 a. death or personal injury caused by its negligence, or the negligence of its employees, agents or subcontractors;

 c. breach of the terms implied by section 2 of the Supply of Goods and Services Act 1982 (title and quiet possession).